 You are advised to visit your local SARS branch office or to alternatively contact the SARS Contact Centre if you have requested an income tax return but have not received it at least two months before the final closing date for submission.

-For further information on registration or return submission, please refer to the SARS "Tax Season 2014" web page, found on the SARS website www.sars.gov.za.
+For further information on registration or return submission, please see the SARS "Tax Season 2016" web page, found on the SARS website.